Chemotherapy for Thymus Cancer

 • 5-fluorouracil (5-FU)

 These drugs usually are given in combination to try to increase their effectiveness.
-Some common chemo combinations for thymoma or thymic carcinoma include:
+The combination used often depends on whether the cancer is a thymoma or a thymic carcinoma.

-Possible side effects of chemotherapy for thymus tumors
+What are side effects of chemotherapy for thymus tumors?

 Chemo drugs work by attacking cells that are dividing quickly, which can lead to certain side effects.